-8. Such counsel is not aware of any order directed to any document incorporated by reference in the Registration Statement which has been issued by the Commission or any challenge that has been made by the Commission as to the accuracy or adequacy of any such document.

-9. The Company and the transactions contemplated by the Underwriting Agreement meet the requirements for using Form S-3 under the Act.
-The documents filed under the Act and the Exchange Act and incorporated by reference in the Registration Statement and the Prospectus or any amendment thereof or supplement thereto or from which information is so incorporated by reference (other than the financial statements, notes and schedules thereto and other financial, statistical and accounting information included or incorporated by reference therein, as to which no opinion need be expressed) comply as to form in all material respects with the Act or the Exchange Act, as the case may be, and the Regulations.

-11. The Registration Statement and the Prospectus (not including the financial statements, notes and schedules thereto, the pro forma financial statements and notes thereto and other financial, statistical and accounting information included or incorporated by reference therein, as to which no opinion need be expressed) comply as to form in all material respects with the applicable requirements of the Act and the Regulations.

-12. There are no contracts or documents of the Company or any of its subsidiaries known to such counsel, after reasonable inquiry, that are required to be filed (A) as exhibits to the Registration Statement by the Act, (B) as exhibits to any of the documents incorporated by reference by the Exchange Act or (C) by the Regulations that have not been so filed.

-13. The Company has authorized capital stock as set forth in the Prospectus.
-All the shares of capital stock of the Company outstanding prior to the issuance of the Shares are duly and validly authorized and issued, are fully paid and nonassessable and were not issued in violation of or subject to any preemptive rights.

-14. The statements made in the Prospectus under the captions "Company History and Sintel Acquisition" and "Telecommunications Construction - International Operations enforceable against the Company in accordance with the terms of such agreement.
+- 8. Such counsel is not aware of any order directed to any document incorporated by reference in the Registration Statement which has been issued by the Commission or any challenge that has been made by the Commission as to the accuracy or adequacy of any such document. - 9.
+The Company and the transactions contemplated by the Underwriting Agreement meet the requirements for using Form S-3 under the Act.
+The documents filed under the Act and the Exchange Act and incorporated by reference in the Registration Statement and the Prospectus or any amendment thereof or supplement thereto or from which information is so incorporated by reference (other than the financial statements, notes and schedules thereto and other financial, statistical and accounting information included or incorporated by reference therein, as to which no opinion need be expressed) comply as to form in all material respects with the Act or the Exchange Act, as the case may be, and the Regulations. - 10.
+The Registration Statement was declared effective under the Act on , 1996.
+To such counsel's knowledge, after reasonable inquiry, no stop order suspending the effectiveness of the Registration Statement or preventing or suspending the use of any preliminary prospectus has been issued, and no proceedings for that purpose have been instituted or threatened by the Commission. - 11.
+The Registration Statement and the Prospectus (not including the financial statements, notes and schedules thereto, the pro forma financial statements and notes thereto and other financial, statistical and accounting information included or incorporated by reference therein, as to which no opinion need be expressed) comply as to form in all material respects with the applicable requirements of the Act and the Regulations. - 12.
+There are no contracts or documents of the Company or any of its subsidiaries known to such counsel, after reasonable inquiry, that are required to be filed (A) as exhibits to the Registration Statement by the Act, (B) as exhibits to any of the documents incorporated by reference by the Exchange Act or (C) by the Regulations that have not been so filed. - 13.
+The Company has authorized capital stock as set forth in the Prospectus.
+All the shares of capital stock of the Company outstanding prior to the issuance of the Shares are duly and validly authorized and issued, are fully paid and nonassessable and were not issued in violation of or subject to any preemptive rights. - 14.
+The statements made in the Prospectus under the captions "Company History and Sintel Acquisition" and "Telecommunications Construction International Operations $\,$